 It is reported that the fruit of this uncommon species is edible and that the fruit of related European species has narcotic properties.
 The wood has been used locally for tool handles.
 The local names, Naked Indian and Ladys Leg, refer to the smooth, pinkish to reddish-brown bark.
 The species name, xalapensis, refers to the city of Jalapa/Xalapa in the east Mexican state of Veracruz.

 Leaf Texture: Leathery

-Flower about 2 1/2 inches long.
+Flower: Flower about 2 1/2 inches long.

 Fruit: Orange-red.
 1/4 - 1/3 in., borne in clusters 2-3 in. long.